Laval-Ouest: Parks

 The "Berge aux Quatre-Vents" is a large public park and beach located in Laval-Ouest along the shores of the Milles-Illes river.
 It has sandy beaches and plenty of recreational green space and is open year-round.
 It is home to a variety of wild life including Canada Geese, Ducks, and Grand herons.
 During the summer the park is home to many concerts and musical spectacles.
 In the winter the area is a magnet for ice fishing.

 Parc Laval Ouest is located both along Ch.
 Sainte-Antoine and 21E Avenue and contains both a football and soccer field, and small skateboard park, as well as a baseball diamond, and a contained dog walk park.

 Berge de L'Anse located at the junction of 7E and 3E Avenues has a boat launch with parking adequate for vehicles with trailers as well as a small green space with benches.

 Parc Nordier located at the corner of 33E Avenue and 24E Rue, just beside the fire station, is a smaller park with a sandbox and jungle gym.

 Parc Ringuet with entrances both on Arthur-Sauve (behind the Library) and 49E Avenue contains a variety of child activities, as well as several multi use courts.

 Skating / Hockey Arena

 Aréna Hartland-Monahan Located on Arthur-Sauve is full sized indoor skating rink, with WIFI access on site.

 Maison des Jeunes

 La Masion des Jeunes de Laval Ouest Located at 3850 boulevard Ste-Rose is a community non-profit youth organization that has existed in the neighborhood since January 1992.
-Its mission is to be an association for youth between the ages of 12 and 17 to have a lively meeting place in their community.
 The center has many different activities, such as a basketball team, as well as a Role Playing Game club.